 These locker/change rooms are offered at each YMCA of Niagara Branch, and provide privacy for adults and opposite sex children (under six years), while also giving consideration to other members using the general change room.

-The YMCA's babysitting service - the Play Centre - allows YMCA adult members the opportunity to participate in programs with the assurance that their children are being cared for in a safe and secure environment.
-Play Centre services are available for infants to children 12 years of age.
+The E.J.
+Freeland YMCA's Child Minding service - the Play Centre - allows YMCA adult members the opportunity to participate at the YMCA with the assurance that their children are being cared for in a safe and secure environment.

 Hours of Operation